vtlanglois/Exercise-02d-Menu-and-HUD/README.md

 ## End-game screen

  * In the Scene menu, select New Scene.
 In the Scene panel, Create Root Node: select User Interface.
-Change the name of the Control node to "Menu"
+Change the name of the Control node to "Die"
- * Right-click on the Menu node and Add Child Node.
+ * Right-click on the Die node and Add Child Node.
 Select Label.
 In the Inspector Panel, set the Label->Text="You Died!".
 Label->Align=Center, Label->Valign=Center.
 Control->Rect->Size x=1024, y=300.
 Select Control->Custom Fonts->Font->New Dynamic Font.
 Select Font again, and select Edit.
 In the DynamicFont menu that appears, Select Font->FontData and choose Load.
 Open res://Assets/BebasNeueRegular.otf/.
 Select DynamicFont->Settings and set Size=60.
- * Right-click on the Menu node and Add Child Node.
+ * Right-click on the Die node and Add Child Node.
 Select Button.
 Change the name of the node to "Play".
 In the Inspector Panel, set the Button->Text="Play Again?".
 Control->Rect->Position x=412, y=300.
 Control->Rect->Size x=200, y=60.
 Select Control->Custom Fonts->Font->New Dynamic Font.
 Select Font again, and select Edit.
 In the DynamicFont menu that appears, Select Font->FontData and choose Load.
 Open res://Assets/BebasNeueRegular.otf/.
 Select DynamicFont->Settings and set Size=24.
  * Right-click on the Play node and Duplicate.
 Change the name of the Play2 node to "Quit".
 In the Inspector Panel, set the Label->Text="Quit".
 Control->Rect->Position y=380.
- * Right-click on the Menu node and Attach Script.
-Create a new Menu folder, and save the script as res://Menu/Die.gd
+ * Right-click on the Die node and Attach Script.
+In the Menu folder save the script as res://Menu/Die.gd
  * Select the Play node and open the Node panel.
-Double-click on the pressed() signal and attach it to the Menu script
+Double-click on the pressed() signal and attach it to the Die script
  * Select the Quit node and open the Node panel.
-Double-click on the pressed() signal and attach it to the Menu script
+Double-click on the pressed() signal and attach it to the Die script
- * Replace the contents of Menu.gd with the following:
+ * Replace the contents of Die.gd with the following:

 ```
 extends Control

-onready var global = get_node("/root/Global")

 func _on_Play_pressed():
-	global.score = 0
+	Global.score = 0
-	global.health = 100
+	Global.health = 100
-	global.level = 1
-	get_tree().change_scene("res://Game.tscn")
+	var _scene = get_tree().change_scene("res://Game.tscn")

 func _on_Quit_pressed():
 	get_tree().quit()